coop152/obsidian-vaults/Year 3/Third Year Project/Report writing notes.md

 	- Allow the program to close to the system tray.
 It is quite strange for a windows program to run "in the background" by literally just running minimised and taking up space on your taskbar.
 Running in the system tray is much more typical.
 - Further code modernization
 	- Finish getting rid of the homebaked container classes
+	- Potentially remove tcl/tk entirely and just use a native c++ interface library, like GTK or Qt.
+This would be a massive undertaking but would simplify the code an enormous amount.
+It would also make it impossible to write your own tcl scripts that interact with ical, like you currently can, but i absolutely refuse to believe that anyone is using that feature.